 Factors which influence Your Home Appreciation

 The economy is believed to be the number one factor affecting real estate appreciation.
-Obviously, there are a lot of issues on a national level that affect your home’s value: unemployment, mortgage rates, inflation, and more.
+Obviously, there are a number of issues on a national scale that can affect your home’s value: unemployment, interest rates, inflation, and more.
 But the most significant issues that decide your home’s value are specific to the local market area economy.

 Valuing Your Home

 Foremost, prior to listing your home for sale, you’ll need to establish the value of your home so as to set it’s sale price and the marketing strategy we will employ.
 It is also of practical importance to obtain an accurate value of any home you’ll plan to purchase.

 At Carolina Realty & Investing Group, relying on our expertise in the Charlotte and surrounding market, we can perform a Comparative Market Analysis (CMA) and comprise a realistic fair-market valuation of your home or prospective home.